TrystanScottLambert/nessie_py/README.md

 ```

 In the most basic of cases, the redshifts of the actual survey can be used.
 However, we recommend building an appropriate n(z) that accounts for large-scale structure fluctuations.
-This can be done by either using a randoms catalogue (Cole+2011) or even fitting a skewed normal function and sampling appropriately.
+This can be done by either using a randoms catalog (Cole+2011) or even fitting a skewed normal function and sampling appropriately.

 Note that the fractional area is required and not the total area in steradians. i.e., area_in_steradians/4π.